 In companies that have disparate phone systems with a number of users in Teams and another set on a PBX, being able to call between these systems becomes a critical business requirement.

-If the Teams user is a Direct Routing enabled user, then PBX users will be able to call these Teams users using their extension number.
+If the Teams user is Direct Routing–enabled, PBX users can call these Teams users directly using their extension number.

-This can be set in the Teams Admin Center, or by Teams PowerShell.
+This can be set in the Teams Admin Center, or via PowerShell:

 Set-CsPhoneNumberAssignment -Identity [email protected] -PhoneNumber "+441234567890;ext=12345" -PhoneNumberType DirectRouting

-Once this is set, you will need to configure your Direct Routing SBC to prepend the shared CLI and ext= to the called number transformation rules before the call is sent to Teams.
-You’ll also need to update the routing rules on your PBX to route Teams extensions out to your Teams SBC.
+Once configured, you must also update your Direct Routing SBC to prepend the shared CLI and extension information (ext=) to the called number transformation rules before the call is sent to Teams.
+In addition, update your PBX routing rules so that PBX-originating calls to Teams extensions are correctly routed through your Teams SBC.

 External Calling for Extension Users in Microsoft Teams